Danielsuhang/TheraCare/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+##Technology Used

+We used Angular7, which is a Javascript framework utalizing TypeScript, HTML, and CSS.
+We used Firebase to host our website.
+We hardcoded most of our logic and data for the time being to save time, putting the logic / data in a database would be our first step for scaling our project if we had more time.